 Quality of redaction

-When redacting digital videos it is important to ensure you only remove information you have actually refused access to.
-This means you will need to be careful not to over-edit the footage.
+When redacting digital videos it is important to ensure you only remove information to which you have actually refused access.
+Be careful not to over-edit the footage.

-For some decisions, you may redact the audio track of a digital video recording to change the sound of someone’s voice.
-This may be because--while you have decided their voice could identify them or that it reveals emotions or other information you have decided it is contrary to the public interest to release--you have decided the words must be released.
-When altering the audio, the method used must not render the words inaudible or unintelligible.
+For some decisions, you may need to alter the audio track of a digital video recording to change the sound of someone’s voice.
+For example, because you have decided that the sound of the audio track reveals emotions or other information, such as their identity, you have decided is contrary to the public interest to release.
+Their words, however, are not contrary to the public interest to release and you have decided to release them.

 Viewing or inspection